This review was originally published on October 7, 2024, and updated on October 18, 2024, for the UK viewers.

 “The comedic premise of the film is that this family is living this dull, suburban life, and they’ve got a big secret, and no one knows what it is until this event happens in the film.
 And then the shit hits the fan, all hell breaks loose.” – Damian Lewis.

-I finally met The Radleys last Friday at Cinema Village in NYC.
+I finally met The Radleys at Cinema Village in NYC.
 And I met them in style, too… with my fangs on!

 Probably because they saw us arriving for the 3:45 pm matinee quite early and taking pictures with the movie poster with our fangs on, the guys working at the cinema cafe were curious about whether we were involved with the movie 🙂 “Well, sort of,” I said.
 “I’m Damian Lewis’ number 1 fan in the world.”
 And this number 1 fan in the world is ready to give the wonderful fandom her take on this witty coming-of-age dark comedy with a bloody twist – pun intended!
 Thanks to Lewisto and Gingersnap for reading my review and giving feedback!
 And, if you don’t want any spoilers, read this after you see the movie!

 The Radleys are seemingly an ordinary suburban family.
 They live in the small village of Bishopthorpe, Yorkshire.
 Peter Radley is an overworked general practitioner.
 His wife Helen is an amateur artist who paints houses and trees in watercolor.
 Their marriage has gotten colder over the years.
 Peter and Helen have two teenage children who attend the local high school.
-Clara has recently become a vegan, hoping to have animals treat her better.
+Clara recently became a vegan, hoping to have animals treat her better.
 Rowan, who describes himself as an “observer of life,” obsessively takes photos of his friends’ necks.
 He is also desperately in love with Evan, the new boy at school, who is good friends with Clara.
 But Rowan is too insecure to approach him.

 Despite their best efforts to live like the next family, the Radleys are perceived to be “a little odd” by their fellow villagers.
 They are very pale, and the amount of 50+ sunscreen they use is off the charts.
 The Radley kids are called freaks and bullied at school on top of their growing pains.

 Only when Clara kills Stuart Harper, a classmate and a total asshole, who forces himself on her after leaving a party, we learn about the huge secret this “little odd” family has: they are vampires!
 Only Peter and Helen know about it.
-The couple became abstainers, vampires who choose not to drink blood despite their natural cravings when they decided to start a family, and they agreed it was best to keep the truth from their children.
+The couple became abstainers, vampires who choose not to drink blood despite their natural cravings, when they decided to start a family, and they agreed it was best to keep the truth from their children.

 But now that the shit hits the fan, Peter and Helen do their best to hide the dead boy’s body and then talk to their kids about their “family disease.”
 They introduce Clara and Rowan to the Abstainer’s Handbook, sort of a manual for vampires who want to live as abstainers.